OpenTechSchool/html-css-beginners/core/structure.md

 </head>
 {% endhighlight %}

+You can see meta tags are one of the self-closing elements!
-First off, there is a charset="utf-8" meta tag.
+First off, there is a charset meta tag.
 This is the most important meta tag.
 Without it your website might not display properly.
 It is best practice to include it as the first element inside the head element.
 Basically, it specifies to the browser the character encoding